Malaysia Airlines says delays Airbus A380 sale for two years at least

 Mueller said MAS hoped to extend this codeshare to "all points" on the airlines' combined networks to "give us many points in, for example Africa and Europe, that we can't fly to but where there is demand".

-One challenge to the restructuring programme has been the depreciation of the ringgit against the U.S. dollar, with many costs such as fuel prices and aircraft lease pegged to the dollar, Mueller said.
+One challenge to the restructuring program has been the depreciation of the ringgit against the U.S. dollar, with many costs such as fuel prices and aircraft lease pegged to the dollar, Mueller said.

 In a bid to increase revenue to offset higher costs, the airline is looking at ways to attract more passengers and upgrade its in-flight offerings, such as rolling out a new business class product this year and possibly adding in-flight mobile and Internet connectivity.